Obafemi-Jinadu/VisionTransformer-Re-Implementation-from-Scratch/README.md

 ```

 ### MLP
-This block takes in the output of the attention module expands and reduces the dimensionality to facilitate feature extraction and also introduces non-linearity to capture complete patterns.
+This block takes in the output of the attention module expands and reduces the dimensionality to facilitate feature extraction and also introduces non-linearity to capture complex patterns.
 The code is given below:
 ```
 class MLP(nn.Module):
     def __init__(self, embeddings, mlp_ratio=4):